KaranDPatel/SpeechTranslateAI/README.md

 Error Handling: Includes basic error handling for cases where speech is not recognized.

 **Prerequisites**
-Python 3.x installed on your system.
+-Python 3.x installed on your system.

-Required Python packages: speech_recognition, googletrans.
+-Required Python packages: speech_recognition, googletrans.

 **Installation**

 Clone the Repository:
-sh
-Copy code

 git clone url
-cd speech-to-text-translator

 Install Required Python Packages:

-sh
-Copy code
-pip install speechrecognition googletrans==4.0.0-rc1 pyaudio
+-pip install speechrecognition googletrans==4.0.0-rc1 pyaudio

 Note: You may need to install PyAudio separately, depending on your system.
 For Windows:

-sh
-Copy code
-pip install pipwin
+-pip install pipwin

-pipwin install pyaudio
+-pipwin install pyaudio

 Usage

 Run the Script:

-sh
-Copy code
-python main.py
+-python main.py

 Speak into the Microphone: